EdVinyard/TxBillSearch/README.md

 ## Disclaimer

-I made my best effort to read through the Texas Legislature Online Terms and Conditions, and found nothing that prohibited automated/programmatic use or access of this information.
+I made my best effort to read through the Texas Legislature Online Terms and Conditions, and found nothing that prohibited or discouraged automated/programmatic use or access of this information for personal and/or non-commercial use.
+The [FTP site](https://capitol.texas.gov/billlookup/filedownloads.aspx) is no substitute for a modern web service.
 If there's a better way to do this (e.g., a *real* web service) I'd love to know about it, and would much prefer to use it to the wasteful and inconvenient method developed herein.